What is the general job description of a green building consultant?

 - Regular site visits to keep the contractors up to date on the requirements and to ensure the criteria are stringently followed.

 - Identifying and recommending suppliers for green building material and services procurement.

 - Being accountable if any targeted credit is missed due to poor submissions or due to misinformation provided to the responsible stake holder.

 The good green building consultant should be able to provide the following deliverables and benefits to his/her clients:

-- Introduce best practises in energy & water management.
+- Introduce best practices in energy & water management.

 - Provide accurate energy efficiency and water efficiency data.

-- Help minimise waste during construction and introduce best practises in waste management post occupancy.
+- Help minimize waste during construction and introduce best practices in waste management post occupancy.

 - Improving indoor environmental quality to meet minimum daylighting and ventilation requirements.

-- Introduce best practises in improving quality of life and maximising productivity.
+- Introduce best practices in improving quality of life and maximizing productivity.